-- a.
-Visit http://saecleansnowmobile.com/ - b.
-Follow the account signup instructions on the website.
-Select "Your Affiliation" as either "Team Captain/Team Advisor" or "Team Member (non-captain)" - c.
-Your "authentication number" for online signup is the SAE confirmation number that was issued when your team registered.
+- Visit http://saecleansnowmobile.com/ - Follow the account signup instructions on the website.
+Select "Your Affiliation" as either "Team Captain/Team Advisor" or "Team Member (non-captain)" - Your "authentication number" for online signup is the SAE confirmation number that was issued when your team registered. - Once your team captain has created an account it will remain valid until your team becomes dormant or no longer registers to compete.